mlcommons/medical/README.md

-# MLPerf research WG efforts, early stage for experimentation only
+# Medical Accuracy WG efforts, early stage for experimentation only